-You’re probably wondering why I’m a fan of this dull, brown, and very muddy time of year, but the reason is simple—it’s the best time of year to study and make a mental map of the land on your farm.
+You’re probably wondering why I’m a fan of this dull, brown and very muddy time of year.
+But the reason is simple.
+It’s the best time of year to study and make a mental map of the land on your farm.

 The grass in the fields has been beaten down by the weight of winter snowfall, revealing every rock, hump and dip in the land.
 Low areas, even subtle ones, are readily evident as they hold water and turn into muddy puddles.

-In my opinion, early spring is the perfect time of year for these tasks because the ground will be water-logged and malleable, making it easier to remove rocks or mix new soil/gravel into low areas.
+In my opinion, early spring is the perfect time of year for these tasks because the ground will be water-logged and malleable.
+That makes it easier to remove rocks or mix new soil/gravel into low areas.

 Assuming you know a thing or two about your local trees and can recognize them by their bark (it’s not as hard as you might think), it’s a lot easier to take stock of your trees when their leaves are down and you can see a long distance in any given direction.
 Late winter and early spring is also the perfect time for cutting firewood.

 Post-winter cleanup is also easier if you tackle it right away.
-Winter storms can spread tree branches and debris across the extent of your farm, and damage from plow trucks (in your driveway and along the road-facing side of your property) can be extensive.
+Winter storms can spread tree branches and debris across the extent of your farm.
+Also, damage from plow trucks (in your driveway and along the road-facing side of your property) can be extensive.

 In other words, when winter weather ends and gives way to the changes of spring, I encourage you to shift into high gear and start scouting out your land from one edge to the other.
 Challenge yourself to accomplish as much as possible before the greenery of spring begins to grow.